When will Microsoft end support for your version of Windows or Office? | ZDNet

 How long will Windows 7 be supported?

-This is still the most popular release of Windows, although Windows 10 is making serious inroads, especially in the consumer segment of the market.
+This is still an incredibly popular release of Windows, although Windows 10 is making serious inroads, especially in the consumer segment of the market.
 The following support dates require that you install Service Pack 1 (Windows 7 RTM support ended in April 2009).

 Note that these dates are identical for Windows Server 2008 R2.

-In an earlier revision of this post, I predicted, accurately, that Microsoft would not extend the support deadline for XP.
+In an earlier revision of this post, I predicted, accurately, that Microsoft would not extend the support deadline for Windows XP.
 I believe the same will be true of Windows 7.
 There will almost certainly be an outcry for this popular OS to get an extension when January 2020 rolls around, but it's not likely to happen.

 Mainstream support ends: No longer supported

-Note: [This post has been completely updated and republished several times since its initial publication in 2013.
-Most recent update: April 10, 2018.]